 - the total number of mentions;

-- social media reach – an estimate of how many people stumble upon your message;
+- social media reach – an estimate of how many people stumble upon your message on social media;

 - the sentiment – the number of positive and negative mentions about your brand.